dilner1/Portfolio_one/README.md

 - Tested Lighthouse on desktop
 ![desktop_lighthouse]()

 When testing the lighthouse score I noticed that even after I reduced the image file sizes the Performance score was still around 70 - 81. the main image was being flagged although it is only 307 KB - because it is a details image with a wide variety of colours and high contrast I tested reducing the padding size on the Desktop version so less of the image showed.
-This immediately improved the Performance to 97.
+This immediately improved the Performance.

  The performance for the mobile stayed the same.
 Although I prefer the look of a larger main image size it does hamper the performance score significantly.
+Reducing the padding to 10% top and bottom gives the Desktop a score of 97.
+Reducing the padding by the same amount only yields a performance of 81 on mobile.

 ## File Paths